 Q: Does the grant apply to facade renovations that have already been completed?
 A: No, facade renovations must be completed following the application’s approval by The City of Toronto Economic Development & Culture

 Q:Am I a member of the Queen Street West BIA (Business Improvement Area)?
-A: All commercial properties along Bloor St. W between Dufferin St to Montrose St are members of the Bloorcourt BIA, including the flanking retail sites along side-streets connected to Bloor St. W up to the alleyway.
+A: All commercial properties along Queen St. W between University St to Bathurst St are members of the Queen Street West BIA, including the flanking retail sites along side-streets connected to Bloor St. W up to the alleyway.
 Check out the official BIA Map to confirm your eligibility.

 Q: How is the funding determined?
 A: Provided that your application is complete and meets the required criteria, funding is given out on a first-come-first-serve basis, and is assessed based on the lowest of the two quotes that you provide, up to the grant maximum ($12,500 + $2,500 for an accessibility feature for 50% of the total project cost).